 Innovation

 Getting all of the details right in genome annotation requires integration of a diverse set of evidence data and the application of clear and consistent processes (Figure 2).
-Within GENCODE our clear experience is that consistent procedures lead to the best possible results and that when it comes to creating highly accurate genome annotation, well established and proven methods and processes are necessary for a comprehensive solution.
+Within GENCODE our experience is that consistent procedures lead to the best possible results and that when it comes to creating highly accurate genome annotation, well established and proven methods and processes are necessary for a comprehensive solution.
 Computational methods are extremely rapid, consistent and informative, but to date no automatic approach is able to achieve the depth of integration provided by an experienced and trained human annotator, especially in biologically complex regions.
 That a manual approach must be employed for at least part of the process is hardly surprising: while the practice of medicine has seen tremendous automation over the last half century, a future of automated computer diagnosis for every patient remains distant.

 GENCODE has developed since its founding into a reasoned combination of well-established and conservative procedures with targeted investigations (“pilot projects”) into the value of new technologies, new data and new sources of evidence.
 These pilots are a major source of innovation in the project and critical for ensuring that GENCODE remains up-to-date and in line with relevant technologies.
 Over the course of this proposal we will follow major directions in genomics including graph-based genome representations, long-read transcriptome sequencing, connecting genes and regulatory regions affecting their transcription, and identifying genes that are not present on the current reference assembly.
 These pilots will determine whether and how each of these technologies contribute to the GENCODE reference annotation and, as appropriate, will be integrated into the core GENCODE processes.